Huntsman School Assessment

 The outcomes data is reviewed by the Jon M. Huntsman School of Business Dean’s Office, executive committee, and faculty committees at the college and department levels.
 The college is successfully meeting its learning goals and fulfilling its mission.
 When outcome data suggests an opportunity for improvement, the college takes specific action and documents these data–based decisions.

 We welcome suggestions for improvement and are always interested in feedback from our alumni, friends, employers and students.
-You may contact the assessment coordinator, Guy Ballard, in the Dean’s Office at (435) 797-0498 or email@example.com.
+You may contact the assessment coordinator, Robin Wheelwright, in the Dean’s Office at (435) 797-0887 or firstname.lastname@example.org.